CSE 132 - Intro to Computer Engineering - Spring 2025

 Prerequisite: CSE 131 or equivalent.

-The instructors for the course this semester is James Orr.
+The instructor for the course this semester is

 Head TAs this semester are Alice Mao and Chiagozi Okoye.
 TA office hours are documented here.

-Class will be in Urbauer 222/218 every Tuesday and Thursday.
+Studios will be in Urbauer 216/218/222 every Monday, lectures will be in Hillman 60 every Wednesday.
 Lab locations are on the 2nd floor of Urbauer.
 Come to the lab for which you are registered, but we may move you to a different section (at the same time) to better handle the load.

 We will primarily use Piazza for communication in the class.
 Please use Piazza over email for asking questions.